openrewrite/rewrite-docs/concepts-and-explanations/markers.md

 ---
-description: Add arbitrary metadata to ASTs
+description: Add arbitrary metadata to LSTs
 ---

 # Markers

-Markers annotate [AST](abstract-syntax-trees.md) elements with metadata.
+Markers annotate [LST](/concepts-and-explanations/lossless-semantic-trees.md) elements with metadata.
-[Visitors](visitors.md) can read or attach any type implementing the [Marker](https://github.com/openrewrite/rewrite/blob/master/rewrite-core/src/main/java/org/openrewrite/marker/Marker.java) interface to any AST element's [Markers](https://github.com/openrewrite/rewrite/blob/main/rewrite-core/src/main/java/org/openrewrite/marker/Markers.java).
+[Visitors](visitors.md) can read or attach any type implementing the [Marker](https://github.com/openrewrite/rewrite/blob/master/rewrite-core/src/main/java/org/openrewrite/marker/Marker.java) interface to any LST element's [Markers](https://github.com/openrewrite/rewrite/blob/main/rewrite-core/src/main/java/org/openrewrite/marker/Markers.java).
 Markers can be used to identify search results or to communicate between Recipes during OpenRewrite execution.
-When an AST is printed back to source code most markers, being metadata, have no textual representation within the source.
+When an LST is printed back to source code most markers, being metadata, have no textual representation within the source.
 The exception is [SearchResult](markers.md#searchresult) Markers which are printed as comments that indicate the result of a search.
-OpenRewrite attaches [framework provided markers](/reference/framework-provided-markers.md) to ASTs.
+OpenRewrite attaches [framework provided markers](/reference/framework-provided-markers.md) to LSTs.

 ## Usage

-### Adding Markers to an AST Element
+### Adding Markers to an LST Element

-AST implementations providing Markers have at last two methods to add Markers.
-AST elements are immutable, and that includes their metadata, so these methods return a copy of the AST element with the specified Markers.
+LST implementations providing Markers have at last two methods to add Markers.
+LST elements are immutable, and that includes their metadata, so these methods return a copy of the LST element with the specified Markers.

 ```java
 // Returns the existing Markers